Anomaly Detection in Collider Physics via Factorized Observables

 where $N$ and $d$ are the energy and angular degrees of the polynomial.
 This rescaling reduces our basis to seven independent elements.
 We note that observables desired to be independent of $p_T$ have been employed in prior work on anomaly detection \cite{Collins:2019jip} and jet-tagging \cite{Aguilar-Saavedra:2017rzt}.
 In the Supplemental Material, we show how FORCE performance degrades without this normalization.
 Interestingly, existing observables for multi-prong new physics searches, such as $D_2$~\cite{Larkoski:2014gra}, emerge naturally as elements of this quasi-invariant basis.

-The \CleverName method works with any machine-learning algorithm that converges to the conditional expectation $\mathbb E[p_T|\mathcal O]$.
+The \CleverName method works with any machine-learning algorithm whose output $\hat{p}_T(\mathcal O)$ converges to the conditional expectation $\mathbb{E}[p_T|\mathcal O]$.
 We use a fully-connected neural network consisting of three dense layers with 50 nodes per layer, as well as L2 kernel and bias regularization of $10^{-5}$ in each layer.
 Between each dense layer is a dropout \cite{dropout} layer with $p=0.1$.
 Neural networks are implemented and trained with \textsc{Keras}~\cite{keras} using \textsc{TensorFlow}~\cite{tensorflow}, optimized with \textsc{ADAM}~\cite{kingma2017adam} with a patience parameter of 10.
 Since our method is fully unsupervised, seeing no signal/background labels, we utilize the full dataset in training.
+(In a full analysis, it might be preferable to use statistically independent samples for training and testing.)
 Our code implementing \CleverName is publicly available on GitHub~\cite{repocode}.